 MAL-ED funding all comes through BMGF grant: the grant wraps up over the next 18 months.

 Action Item: Thea/Steve to discuss how MAL-ED grant completion affects the EuPathDB project and what if any actions are required (for example to ensure effective engagement in DB design and testing).

+With a grant supplement from BMGF, enrolled children were further followed from 25-60 months of life primarily to assess cognitive and related developmental outcomes.

 Platform Demonstration (Brian Brunk)